apache/sling-org-apache-sling-scripting-sightly-models-provider/README.md

 The Apache Sling Scripting HTL Sling Models Use Provider adds support for accessing [Sling Models](https://sling.apache.org/documentation/bundles/models.html) from HTL's Use-API leveraging the `ModelFactory`.

+Version 1.4.0-1.4.0 of the `org.apache.sling.scripting.sightly` module makes this module obsolete, since the functionality of the `SlingModelsUseProvider` has been fully integrated into the HTL Script Engine.